rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/rx_sim/UART_Receiver_sim.md

 <!--
 Future Changes:
+* The synthesis tool couldn't extract a FSM from some students.
+Need to figure out what is going on.
+Perhaps make a requirement that it has to find it?
 * ask them to manually change the FSM encoding type when thhey synthesize to see the impact.
 * Any _new_ coding standards to add?
 It would be nice to add something for this assignment
 * Have them create a function in the testbench